MyWebIntelligence/MyWebIntelligencePython/README.md

 ```

 # Lands
-## Activate your Virtual Environment
+## RE-Activate your Virtual Environment

 Change to application directory and activate venv